Vinelab/bowler/README.md

 * Customize message publishing.
 * Customize message consumption.
 * Customize message dead lettering.
-* Handle application errors and deal with the corresponding message accordingly.
+* Handle application errors and deal with the corresponding messages accordingly.
 * Provide an expressive consumer queue setup.
-* Generate, queue specific, message handlers from the command line.
+* Register a queue and generate it's message handler from the command line.
 * Limited admin functionalities.

 These features will facilitate drastically the way you use Rabbitmq and broaden its functionality.
 This package do not intend to take over the user's responsability of designing the messaging queues schema.